Run Python code in Azure Machine Learning designer

 You can use the in-built code editor to quickly add simple Python logic.
 If you want to add more complex code or upload additional Python libraries, you should use the zip file method.

 The default execution environment uses the Anacondas distribution of Python.
-For a complete list of pre-installed packages, see the Execute Python Script module reference page.
+For a complete list of pre-installed packages, see the Execute Python Script component reference page.

 If you do not see graphical elements mentioned in this document, such as buttons in studio or designer, you may not have the right level of permissions to the workspace.
 Please contact your Azure subscription administrator to verify that you have been granted the correct level of access.
 For more information, see Manage users and roles.

 Find the Execute Python Script component in the designer palette.
 It can be found in the Python Language section.

 Drag and drop the component onto the pipeline canvas.